 Maybe it was the anticipation of this convening with nature which helped me gain a whole new understanding of King Arthur.
 I’d been obsessed and writing about how his spirit was manifesting in my household.
-Unlike the family I grew up in, I wanted the one I’m growing, with my two-year-old and two-month-old girls to be one where everyone feels valued, is listened to, heard, supported and challenged, in short, a roundtable situation that King Arthur would be proud of.
+Unlike the family I grew up in, I wanted the one I’m growing, with my two-year-old and two-month-old girls to be one where everyone feels valued, is listened to, heard, supported and challenged, in short, a roundtable.

 If I was using the spirit of King Arthur as a guide for my household, did this mean that I too was doomed?
-For one thing, I’m a female and King Arthur is a male as are all of his knights.
+For one thing, I embody the female spirit (though am often carried away by he male spirit which demands action) and King Arthur is a male as are all of his knights.
 What sort of message would this convey to my girls when I talked of his glory?
 Would they think that it was best left to men to achieve ideals?

-The best thing about the deck was that as soon as I picked it up, the shop owner gave me the backstory on Avalon.
+As soon as I picked up the deck from the shelf, the shop owner gave me the backstory on Avalon.
 She confirmed what I’d been feeling around me.
 There’s a shift in the economy, thought, energy and understanding of our purpose as humanity.
 Up until now, rigid hierarchical structures ruled our lives.
 Bureaucracy within government, corporate highrises housing the corporate ladder, the churches and other religious orders, ossified financial institutions are a few examples making up the tight matrix we find ourselves in.
 So I thought, this is why I cling onto King Arthur as the figure of the saviour.
 He saw that the world is round and created a table of equality as an alternative to tables, such as those in the boardroom, with a definite head.
 Growing up, I felt that our dinner table wasn’t built on equity and ownership.
 I had a father who was at the time a broadcaster.
 True to his profession, instead of listening he broadcasted – his views to those of us gathered around the dinner table.